FDIC Law, Regulations, Related Acts

 Guidelines for Appeals of Material Supervisory Determinations

-Section 309(a) of the Riegle Community Development and Regulatory Improvement Act of 1994 (Public Law 103--325, 108 Stat.
-2160) ("Riegle Act") required the Federal Deposit Insurance Corporation ("FDIC") to establish an independent intra-agency appellate process to review material supervisory determinations made at insured depository institutions that it supervises.
-The Guidelines for Appeals of Material Supervisory Determinations ("guidelines") describe the types of determinations that are eligible for review and the process by which appeals will be considered and decided.
-The procedures set forth in these guidelines establish an appeals process for the review of material supervisory determinations by the Supervision Appeals Review Committee ("SARC").
+Section 309(a) of the Riegle Community Development and Regulatory Improvement Act of 1994 (Pub.
+L. 103--325, 108 Stat.
+2160) (Riegle Act) required the Federal Deposit Insurance Corporation (FDIC) to establish an independent intra-agency appellate process to review material supervisory determinations made at insured depository institutions that it supervises.
+The Guidelines for Appeals of Material Supervisory Determinations (Guidelines) describe the types of determinations that are eligible for review and the process by which appeals will be considered and decided.
+The procedures set forth in these Guidelines establish an appeals process for the review of material supervisory determinations by the Office of Supervisory Appeals Office.

-C. Institutions Eligible To Appeal
+C. Institutions Eligible to Appeal

-D. Determinations Subject To Appeal
+D. Determinations Subject to Appeal

-An institution may appeal any material supervisory determination pursuant to the procedures set forth in these guidelines.
-Material supervisory determinations include:
+An institution may appeal any material supervisory determination pursuant to the procedures set forth in these Guidelines.

 (a) CAMELS ratings under the Uniform Financial Institutions Rating System;

 (b) IT ratings under the Uniform Rating System for Information Technology;